-I replied, “I’ll write a post on this but it all depends on room, country and services.
-I don’t always get my room serviced but when I do I tip about $5 a day and leave it under the pillow so minibar people don’t snag it.”
+I replied that it all depends on the room, country and services.
+I don’t always get my room serviced but when I do, I tip about $5 a day and leave it under the pillow so minibar people don’t snag it.

 How Much To Tip

-So here’s my post!
 If you’re traveling around the US, then I would leave between $3 and $10 a day, depending on the hotel category and the size of the room.
-I sometimes use Starbucks gift cards, which I keep in my carry-on, usually to thank gate agents or flight attendants but when I run out of cash, I will leave them for housekeeping.
+I sometimes leave Starbucks gift cards, which I keep in my carry-on, usually to thank gate agents or flight attendants but when I run out of cash, I will leave them for housekeeping.

 Tip Every Day, Not One Lump Sum

 I tip every single day instead of one big lump sum at the end of my stay because there could be different housekeepers each day, depending on their shifts and schedules.
 For instance, you may have the same housekeeper working all week but the a different one on the weekend.
 It’s not right that they get rewarded for their colleague’s hard work.
 Also, housekeepers could be assigned different floors each day.
 At a hotel, it’s not like a cruise ship where you tend to have the same person for the duration of the cruise.